Learning Support

 Behaviour & Social Skill Support

 Behaviour & Social Skill Support is offered to those students who require extra support and learning appropriate behaviour.
 These students must be referred by mainstream teachers.
 Their level of support is dependent on the needs they present.
-This may include personalised behaviour charts, Individual Behaviour Management
+This may include personalised behaviour charts, Individual Behaviour Management Plans, behaviour contracts, social skill programs, social stories and anger management programs.

 An Individual Plan (IP)